GoogleCloudPlatform/cloud-foundation-fabric/infrastructure/onprem-google-access-dns/README.md

 - DNS forwarding from on-prem via a [Cloud DNS inbound policy](https://cloud.google.com/dns/docs/policies#create-in)
 - [Private Access for on-premises hosts](https://cloud.google.com/vpc/docs/configure-private-google-access-hybrid)

-The example has been purposefully kept simple to show how to use and wire the on-prem module, but it lends itself well to experimenting and can be combined with the other [infrastructure examples](../) in this repository to test different GCP networking layout connected to on-prem.
+The example has been purposefully kept simple to show how to use and wire the on-prem module, but it lends itself well to experimenting and can be combined with the other [infrastructure examples](../) in this repository to test different GCP networking patterns in connection to on-prem.
 This is the high level diagram:

 ![High-level diagram](diagram.png "High-level diagram")